 Calquence and CYP3A4 inhibitors

 Your body breaks down Calquence using an enzyme in your liver called CYP3A4.
 (An enzyme is a protein that aids chemical changes in your body.)
 However, other medications may block this enzyme from working properly.
-This can cause you to have too much Calquence in your body, which may increase your risk for side effects or overdose.
+This can cause you to have too much Calquence in your body, which may increase your risk of side effects or overdose.
 (To learn more, see the “Calquence side effects” section above and the “Calquence overdose” section below.)

 Drugs known as CYP3A4 inhibitors can be strong or moderate.
-You shouldn’t take strong CYP3A4 inhibitors, such as itraconazole (Tolsura, Sporanox), while you’re taking Calquence.
+You should not take strong CYP3A4 inhibitors, such as itraconazole (Tolsura, Sporanox), while you’re taking Calquence.
 But in some cases, you may need to take a strong CYP3A4 medication for a short period of time.
 Your doctor may have you stop taking Calquence until you’re done taking the other medication.

 If you need to take a moderate CYP3A4 inhibitor while you’re using Calquence, your doctor may decrease your dose of Calquence while you’re using the other medication.
 This should help prevent any side effects from having too much Calquence in your body.

 Before using Calquence, be sure to talk with your doctor or pharmacist about any other medications that you take.
-They’ll be able to determine if these drugs are CYP3A4 inhibitors and whether they’ll affect your treatment with Calquence.
+They’ll be able to determine whether these drugs are CYP3A4 inhibitors and whether they’ll affect your treatment with Calquence.

 Calquence and CYP3A4 inducers